Deep Quadratic Hedging: Abstract

 \section{Abstract}

-We present a novel computational approach for quadratic hedging in a high-dimensional incomplete market.
-This covers both mean-variance hedging and local risk minimization.
-In the first case, the solution is linked to a system of BSDEs, one of which being a backward stochastic Riccati equation (BSRE); in the second case, the solution is related to the F\"ollmer-Schweizer decomposition and is also linked to a BSDE.
-We apply (recursively) a deep neural network-based BSDE solver.
-Thanks to this approach, we solve high-dimensional quadratic hedging problems, providing the entire hedging strategies paths, which, in alternative, would require to solve high dimensional PDEs.
-We test our approach with a classical Heston model and with a multi-dimensional generalization of it.
+We propose a novel computational procedure for quadratic hedging in high-dimensional incomplete markets, covering mean-variance hedging and local risk minimization.
+Starting from the observation that both quadratic approaches can be treated from the point of view of backward stochastic differential equations (BSDEs), we (recursively) apply a deep learning-based BSDE solver to compute the entire optimal hedging strategies paths.
+This allows to overcome the curse of dimensionality, extending the scope of applicability of quadratic hedging in high dimension.
+We test our approach with a classical Heston model and with a multi-asset and multi-factor generalization of it, showing that this leads to high levels of accuracy.